Who we are

 To assist worthy students who have contributed to their community and to help local students with their educational goals.
 Learn more

 Established in 2002, this scholarship is awarded to any deserving WOU student.
 Learn more

 Education Grants for Teachers (Kindergarten – 12th Grade)

-The Oregon State Credit Union Education Grant Program exists to fund learning opportunities within our field of membership for school children (kindergarten through high school).
+The Oregon State Credit Union Education Grant Program exists to fund materials and supplies for school children (kindergarten through high school) within our field of membership.
+Awards can be up to $300.
 We look for educational programming ideas from teachers that enhance, not duplicate, the standard school curriculum.